kohi-noor/movie_browser/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-### modifying..
+### modifying for the second time

-This readme file is modified while practing git
+This readme file is modified for the second time, the first modification was deleted